ManishaLagisetty/PII-Data-Detection/README.md

 This project utilizes modern Natural Language Processing model DistilBERT to improve the effectiveness and precision of PII detection.
 By harnessing this state-of-the-art technology, goal is to pave the way for generating high-quality public education datasets while preserving privacy.

+### Seven types of PII Types:
+NAME_STUDENT - The full or partial name of a student that is not necessarily the author of the essay.
+This excludes instructors, authors, and other person names. <br>
+EMAIL - A student’s email address. <br>
+USERNAME - A student's username on any platform. <br>
+ID_NUM - A number or sequence of characters that could be used to identify a student, such as a student ID or a social security number. <br>
+PHONE_NUM - A phone number associated with a student. <br>
+URL_PERSONAL - A URL that might be used to identify a student. <br>
+STREET_ADDRESS - A full or partial street address that is associated with the student, such as their home address. <br>

 #### Dataset link
 https://www.kaggle.com/competitions/pii-detection-removal-from-educational-data/data